Zilliqa/ZRC/zrcs/zrc-6.md

 7. ZRC-6 features contract ownership transfer by making the contract owner mutable.

-8. ZRC-6 only includes read-only transitions that contain important logic.
-This standard encourages developers to use the remote fetch instead of using callbacks to retrieve simple data.
+8. ZRC-6 provides mutable fields for remote state read and only includes transitions that mutate states.
+To retrieve data, developers should use remote state read instead of transition callback.

 ## III.
 Motivation

 1. Many of the largest NFT marketplaces have implemented incompatible royalty payment solutions.
-ZRC-6 provides a standardized way to retrieve royalty information for NFTs.
-The marketplace should transfer the actual funds.

 2. The marketplace builders had to customize to each NFT contract since there was no standard for token URI.

 3. ZRC-1 includes `Transfer` and `TransferFrom` for the token transfer.
 The two transitions have the same type signature and the only difference is the access control.
 This has added unnecessary complexity.

 4. The ZRC-1 and ZRC-2 contracts can share the same callback names.
-It can cause the composed contracts to throw a compiler error.
+Contracts must have unique names for callback transitions.

-5. In ZRC-1 it's hard to respond to bugs and vulnerabilities gracefully since lacks emergency stop mechanism.
+5. In ZRC-1 it's hard to respond to bugs and vulnerabilities gracefully since it lacks an emergency stop mechanism.

 6. Without batch operations, multiple transactions are required and this can be very inefficient.

 7. In ZRC-1 contract owner is immutable.
 As some contract owners want to transfer their contract ownership, developers had to implement the feature for ZRC-1.

-8. It can overcomplicate the logic to use callbacks to retrieve simple data.
+8. It can complicate the logic easily to use callbacks to retrieve data.

 ## IV.
 Specification